QuantEcon/lecture-python-intro/lectures/markov_chains_I.md

 Consider a worker who, at any given time $t$, is either unemployed (state 0) or employed (state 1).

-Suppose that, over a one month period,
+Suppose that, over a one-month period,

 1. the unemployed worker finds a job with probability $\alpha \in (0, 1)$.
 1. the employed worker loses her job and becomes unemployed with probability $\beta \in (0, 1)$.